web-packages/web_localization/README.md

 > The example doesn't work in the local environment.

 ## Useble
-The following describes how to define the contents of the json files within the localizations folder, And this example json file is `korean.json`.
+The following describes how to define the contents of the json files within the localizations folder, <br />
+And this example json file is `korean.json`.
 ```json
 {